Heather Croall: Arts administration and production

 In 2006, Croall was invited to become CEO and festival director at Sheffield Doc/Fest.
 When she joined the festival, it was a two-day event attracting 500 delegates and 2000 public attendees.
-Croall widened it to a five-day event with 3000 delegates and 25,000 public attendees.
+Croall widened it to a five-day event with 3000 delegates and 25,000 public attendees by 2013.
 She found new funding which tripled the budget in two years, and changed the date of the festival from November to June.
 She brought in the MeetMarket pitching forum, which in 2011 generated £5.6 million worth of business for producers.
-She also added year-round training and events alongside the festival.

-Variety magazine said Croall lifted Doc/Fest "into the premier league of international doc events".
+By the time of her last festival, industry delegate attendance had grown to over 3,200, and public attendance to over 26,000.
+In 2008, Variety magazine said Croall had lifted Doc/Fest "into the premier league of international doc events".

-In 2012 Croall sat on the US Documentary jury at the Sundance Film Festival, and she was on the 25th anniversary advisory committee for PBS's POV documentary series.
-In 2015 she was awarded Sheffield Doc/Fest's Inspiration Award.

-Adelaide Fringe

-In February 2015, Croall left Doc/Fest to become CEO and festival director of the Adelaide Fringe, with her contract extended to 2020 after two successful festivals.
-Her contract was extended again to 2024 and to 2026.
+In February 2015, Croall left Doc/Fest to become CEO and festival director of the Adelaide Fringe, her first festival being a year later.
+Her contract was extended to 2020 after two successful festivals.
+She brought in a local version of the Meetmarket idea, called HoneyPot.
+In August 2016, under Croall's leadership, the Adelaide Fringe began an official partnership with the Edinburgh Fringe Festival, the world's largest fringe festival, and the festival continued to flourish even in the wake of the COVID-19 pandemic, with over a million ticket sales in 2023.
+On 17 November 2025 it was announced that Croall would be stepping down from the Adelaide Fringe role to take up an appointment as director of Carrick Hill, an historic home and arts venue in the Adelaide suburb Springfield, on 20 February 2026.
+She has been the longest-serving leader of the festival, and during her tenure, ticket sales rose from 450,000 to over a million a year.

-Croall has taken Adelaide Fringe ticket sales from 500,000 to 1 million a year.
-She has spearheaded the philanthropic arm at Adelaide Fringe, setting up the Donor Circle and other donation avenues and fundraising which has led to $1million per year in grants being dispersed to artists.
-Croall has grown the marketplace outcomes at Adelaide Fringe 10fold in her time at the organisation.

-In August 2016, under Croall's leadership, the Adelaide Fringe began an official partnership with the Edinburgh Fringe Festival.

-Filmography

-Croall has co-produced a number of films, in which directors edit together archive footage on a particular theme, soundtracked by original music.
+Filmmaking